rwsbillyang/iReadPDF/README.md

 ## Problems
-- In dark mode, text font color in toolbar of pdfview takes not effect
 - Not smooth when scroll pdf in landscape mode
 - The user experience of move pdf view is not good
+- In dark mode, some text font colors in toolbar of pdfview takes not effect